 carpenter pants/shorts – loose-fitting pants with many pockets of various sizes and loops for tools at the tops or sides of the legs.

-cashmere – fine soft wool, originally that from the Kashmir goat.
+cashmere – fine soft wool.
 Most commonly used in sweaters, shawls, suits, coats, and dresses.

 chambray – A lightweight plain-woven fabric woven with white threads across a colored warp.